matthew-trump/rag-demo-redis/DESIGN_DECISIONS.md

 # Design decisions

-## Why Weaviate?
+## Why Milvus?
-- Purpose-built vector DB with HNSW ANN, metadata filters, and optional hybrid search.
+- Mature vector database with robust ANN indexes (HNSW, AUTOINDEX) and cosine metric support.
-- Easy local run (Docker) and managed cloud option; you can self-host or use Weaviate Cloud.
+- Easy local run via a single container; also offered as managed services.
-- Simple upsert/search API; supports custom vectors (no built-in vectorizer in this demo).
+- Simple insert/search APIs via the Python client; we supply our own embeddings.

 ## Why a single FastAPI container?
 - Minimizes moving parts for a demo.